kensuio-oss/frontend-technical-test/README.md

 ### Technical Requirements

 - Use ReactJS via create react app
+- Use TypeScript as language for this app
 - You **have to use Redux** (hint: at Kensu, we use redux-toolkit)
 - You can use a charting library based on D3.js or not.
 - Handle the loading of the data, success and errors via redux.